 2.24 To consider and action the Dear Accounting Officer letter

 To ensure that appropriate insurances or risk pooling arrangements are in place and the cover is adequate.

 To keep under review and approve charges and arrangements for letting parts of the School premises including buildings and the grounds.

-5.1 To prepare every five years a Condition Survey and Review this annually.
+5.1 To procure the preparation every five years of a Condition Survey and Review this annually.